-MATTOON — Five years after the primary legalized video gaming machine went on line, Illinois now has one terminal for each 481 citizens — a ratio so large, so surprising that even some operators and lawmakers are surprised by the proliferation.
+MATTOON — Five years after the primary legalized video gaming machine went online, Illinois now has one terminal for every 481 citizens — a ratio so large, so surprising that even some operators and lawmakers are surprised by the proliferation.

-Mattoon and Charleston mixed generated kind of $36,630 in gambling sales in May, however, it represents simplest a fragment of the statewide terminal income that month: $one hundred ten million.
+Mattoon and Charleston mixed generated $36,630 in gambling sales in May.
+However, it represents a fragment of the statewide terminal income that month: $one hundred ten million.
 Today, Illinois has 26,589 machines in 6,604 institutions.

-As he seems on the proliferation of machines, Michael Gelatka said it’s been of historical significance for the state.
+As he seems on the proliferation of machines, Michael Gelatka said it’s been historically significant for the state.

 “We assume it has been one of the best small-business stimulators, probably in decades, in the country of Illinois,” stated Gelatka, an executive board member and latest president of the Illinois Gaming Machine Operators Association and owner of G3 Gaming, a video-playing company in Lansing.
-“It’s bringing additional sales streams for over 6,000 institutions throughout the country and sales for small cities throughout the kingdom that by no means had the capacity to generate that revenue inside the past.”
+“It’s bringing additional sales streams for over 6,000 institutions throughout the country and sales for small cities throughout the kingdom that by no means could generate that revenue inside the past.”